bqi343/cp-notebook/Resources/Questions.md

 > Are you like entirely self taught, or did you have any tutoring.

 mostly self? haven't been tutored or done any tutoring myself

-> What was your strategy considering you were preparing for IOI.

-Other than doing past IOI tasks, I didn't do anything specifically for IOI.
-If you're looking for olympiad problems see "Contests."

 ## Bad